 Online nurse practitioner programs can be somewhat competitive, so it is important for applicants to put their best foot forward during the application process.
 Many programs require a minimum undergraduate GPA of 3.0, in addition to full transcripts from any undergraduate programs, letters of recommendation and a personal statement.
 Fortunately, few programs require a GRE score, though this can be a requirement for any international student who did not attend their undergraduate program in the U.S.

 In order to be eligible for an RN and subsequently an RNP license in Arizona, nurses must have completed programs at accredited institutions.
 The same groups that provide accreditation to campus programs offer accreditation to approved online schools.
 These agencies include the National League for Nursing Accrediting Commission (NLNAC) and the Commission on Collegiate Nursing Education (CCNE).
-Accreditation from these agencies exist on the programmatic level.
-Most schools also have a broader accreditation from a group such as the North Central Association for Colleges and Schools.
+Accreditation from these agencies exists on the programmatic level.
+Most schools also have a broader accreditation from a group such as the North Central Association of Colleges and Schools.

 Dr. Anna Schwartz is an Associate Professor in the School of Nursing at Northern Arizona University in addition to being co-Director of the Research Core for the Center for American Indian Resilience.
 In 2005 she was named Alumnus of the Year by her alma mater the University of Florida and in 2012 she was the recipient of the Rose Mary Carol Johnson Oncology Nursing Society Distinguished Award.